ABOUT OUR FRESH CUT GARDEN ROSES

 Garden roses must be harvested at a certain point of cut to minimize damage during shipping.
 Given the proper water, food and care, our garden roses will bloom and perform incredibly, growing four or five times their original size!

-for Florists and Designers
+for Designers / Retailers

 STEP 2